I Will Survive: Impact and legacy

-"'I Will Survive' probably would've become a gay anthem even without the specter of AIDS.
+"I Will Survive" probably would've become a gay anthem even without the spectre of AIDS.
 It has an undeniable flair for the dramatic: After moving through that filigreed piano intro, you can imagine a lone spotlight shining on Gloria Gaynor as she drags the man dumb enough to break her heart and crawl back for more.
 It was released as disco's wave was beginning to break, topping the Billboard charts a few months before the infamous Disco Demolition Night at Comiskey Park.
-Had the story ended there, it'd represent the last, best gasp of a culture beaten into temporary irrelevance by thinly-veiled racism and homophobia."
+Had the story ended there, it'd represent the last, best gasp of a culture beaten into temporary irrelevance by thinly-veiled racism and homophobia.

 In 2023 and 2025, Billboard ranked it numbers 35 and 21 in their lists of "500 Best Pop Songs of All Time" and "100 Best Dance Songs of All Time".
-In 1998, the France men's national football (soccer) team made "I Will Survive" their unofficial anthem, particularly focusing on the instrumental sub-theme to sing "la la la la la".
+In 1998, the France men's national football team made "I Will Survive" their unofficial anthem, particularly focusing on the instrumental sub-theme to sing "la la la la la".
 France then won that year's FIFA World Cup for the first time as hosts and the song enjoyed immense popular enthusiasm amongst younger generations in the country 20 years after its original release.
 The chant was originally inspired by a remix of the song by Hermes House Band, but Gaynor later released a version with the "la la la la la" chant included.